 Healthy Spices and Its Benefits

-Are you aware of the many advantages of spices?
+Are you aware of the many health advantages of spices?
 Did you know that some spices have health benefits?

 We naturally gravitate towards warmer items such as open fireplaces, tea, and cuddly blankets as the evenings become darker and the chilly winter air forces us to wear more garments.